7 Simple Steps to Back-to-School Lunches

-Children who eat healthier, balanced snacks and lunches and who stay hydrated throughout the day experience less fatigue, have lower obesity rates, and have better focus, engagement, and fewer meltdowns.
+Children who eat nutritious, balanced snacks and lunches and who stay hydrated throughout the day experience less fatigue, have lower obesity rates, and have better focus, engagement, and fewer meltdowns.

-Here are seven simple steps to a healthier lunch and more nutritious day for your little ones:
+Here are 7 simple steps to a healthier lunch and more nutritious day for your little ones:

-It may sound cliché, but breakfast is the most important meal of the day’the main reason being that it helps to better regulate your blood sugar and sets the tone for sugar cravings and energy throughout the day.
+It may sound cliché, but breakfast is the most important meal of the day.
+The main reason being that it helps to regulate your blood sugar and sets the tone for sugar cravings and energy throughout the day.

 Some quick and delicious breakfast ideas for a healthy start to the day:

 - Chia Oat Jar Parfaits (See recipe below)